Sound Fountain

 Concert Hall Society, Inc., New York, and Musical Masterpiece Society

-As early as 1950, Concert Hall Society, Inc., advertised in Schwann Long Playing Record Catalog, the new monthly publication for music lovers and record collectors published by W. Schwann (William).
+As early as 1950, Concert Hall Society, Inc., advertised in Schwann Long Playing Record Catalog, the new monthly publication for music listeners and record collectors published by W. Schwann (William).
 Initially the advertisements were on half pages but from December 1950 on these were full page ads on the first page of the catalog.
 The ads say that Concert Hall is located at 250 West 57th St, New York 19, NY.
 Concert Hall was the record company of two brothers, Samuel and David Josefowitz, two well educated people - David studied the violin.

 Handel Society